-This final synoptic clinical study report (CSR) summarizes the results of the final analysis of data collected throughout the course of the study, after all subjects had completed the posttreatment Week 24 visit or had prematurely discontinued from the study.
-Analysis of data collected for the primary efficacy endpoint (SVR12) was also reported in the interim CSR (11 August 2015).
+This final synoptic clinical study report (CSR) summarizes the results of the final analysis of data collected throughout the course of the study, after all subjects had completed the posttreatment Week 24 or had prematurely discontinued from the study.
+Analysis of data collected for the primary efficacy endpoint (SVR12) has previously been reported in the interim CSR (dated 08 October 2015).